- LEGISLATIVE FRAMEWORK

 8.1 Choice of law

 8.1.1 The parties are free to choose the substantive law applicable to the contract and governing the disputes arising from it or in connection with it.
-The Conflicts of Laws Act refers in this respect to Regulation (EC) No. 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations.
-65 Often referred to as the Rome I Regulation.
+The Conflicts of Laws Act refers in this respect to Regulation (EC) No. 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (Rome I).

-8.1.2 Parties may also authorise the arbitral tribunal to resolve the dispute on the principles of equity or in accordance with general principles of law.
-66 CCP, art 1194(1).
-However, this requires “explicit authorisation” by the parties, which can be granted either in the arbitration agreement or through some other express agreement.
+8.1.2 Parties may also authorise the arbitral tribunal to resolve their dispute on the principles of equity or in accordance with general principles of law.
+69 However, this requires “explicit authorisation” by the parties, which can be granted either in the arbitration agreement or through some other express agreement.

 8.1.3 However, with regards to disputes arising from contracts to which a party is a ‘consumer’, resolving the dispute on the principles of equity or in accordance with general principles of law may not deprive the consumer of protection granted him by mandatory provisions of the law applicable to such a relationship.
-67 CCP, art 1194(3).
+70

 8.1.4 In all cases, the arbitral tribunal shall decide in accordance with the terms of the contract and shall take into account the specific nature of the trade applicable to the transaction.
-68 Ibid, art 1194(2).
+71

 8.2 Decision making by the arbitral tribunal

-8.2.2 Any arbitrator who voted against the ruling may indicate, next to his or her signature on the award, that he or she presented a dissenting opinion and may prepare a statement of reasons within two weeks of drawing up the reasons for the award.
-70 Ibid, art 1195(3).
-However, in practice, this occurs quite rarely.
-Dissenting signatures are discretionary; the dissenting arbitrator has a right, but not an obligation, to indicate in the award that he or she expressed a dissenting opinion.
-71 Ibid, art 1195(2).
+8.2.3 Any arbitrator who voted against the ruling may indicate, next to such arbitrator’s signature on the award, that a dissenting opinion is made, and may prepare a written statement of reasons within two weeks of drawing up the award.
+73 In practice, written dissenting opinions occur quite rarely.
+They are discretionary; the dissenting arbitrator has a right, but not an obligation, to produce a dissenting opinion.
+74 The dissenting arbitrator may also stop at making a note “votum separatum”, “v.s.”, “cum voto separato” or alike next to the signature.

 8.3 Form, content and effect of the award